Photos by: Emily Violet Photography

 "The felt presence of immediate experience—this is all you know.” - Terence McKenna

 I find the meditative practice of layering ink and watercolor immensely therapeutic.
-My deep connection to the desert landscape of Joshua Tree, CA, aligns with the visual inspiration for much of my work, alongside an ongoing fascination with mind, matter, spirit, consciousness, and the self.
+My deep connection to the desert landscapes aligns with the visual inspiration for much of my work, alongside an ongoing fascination with mind, matter, spirit, consciousness, and the self.

-The recurring eye in my work symbolizes the universe observing itself to understand its nature.
+For me, the recurring eye in my work symbolizes the universe observing itself to understand its nature.
+The state of pure wonder witnessing divine beauty.
 Through this lens, I examine the shedding of cultural expectations and conditioned belief systems in pursuit of a more liberated and authentic self.
-The eye also represents the state of pure wonder, witnessing divine beauty.

 Art has brought purpose and meaning into my life, helping me discover my true voice.
-By creating otherworldly imagery, I aim to inspire others, hoping it will catalyze their own healing and personal growth.
+Through the creation of otherworldly imagery, I aim to inspire others, hoping it will catalyze their own healing.
 Author and psychologist David R. Hawkins writes:

 “Hang on to your confusion.
 In the end, it is your best friend.”